area515/Photonic3D/README.md

 Raspberry Pi Usage
 -------------------------------------------------------------------------------
 If you have a brand new dedicated Raspberry Pi, there is a flashable Jessie Lite based image that you can use to quickly get started.
-Take a look at the [area515/OctoPi repo on Github](https://github.com/area515/OctoPi) for more the download link and installation instructions.
+Take a look at the [area515/OctoPi repo on Github](https://github.com/area515/OctoPi) for the download link and installation instructions.

 If you have an existing running Raspberry Pi with Raspbian, you can add Photonic3D to it with an easy bootstrap script that will download and install everything you need.
 This path is [documented in our wiki](https://github.com/area515/Creation-Workshop-Host/wiki/Raspberry-Pi-Manual-Setup-Instructions), and there is a [YouTube video that demonstrates it](https://www.youtube.com/watch?v=ng1Sj2ktWhU).